-- basic services and connectivity that all operators provide against; - national, regional or global 'best-in-class' connectivity, to enable the consumer to have the best experience possible if they choose to (based on network choice and/or subscription plan).
+- basic services and connectivity that all operators provide against - national, regional or global 'best-in-class' connectivity, to enable the consumer to have the best experience possible if they choose to participate (based on network choice and/or subscription plan).

-Furthermore, the automotive industry has a long tradition of very specific requirements with respect to product quality, support and delivery processes.
-Additionally, a need exists for special automotive functionalities, as well as a high level of robustness and durability.
-The availability of the relevant embedded module needs to correspond with the typical automotive lifecycle, which has an impact on the module component sourcing and the service processes.
+Furthermore, the automotive industry tends to have very specific requirements with respect to product quality, support and delivery processes.
+Additionally, there is a need for special automotive functionalities, as well as a high level of robustness and durability.
+The availability of the relevant embedded module needs to correspond with the appropriate stage in the automotive lifecycle, which has an impact on the module component sourcing and the service processes.
 These additional aspects are reflected in a higher average selling price for automotive modules than is typical in the general consumer electronics market.